The more I find out about my family tree and ancestors, the more fascinated I am with the power of DNA and how our DNA influences the present.

 – Angela Davis

-CLICK HERE FOR ARTICLE AND VIDEO:
+CLICK HERE FOR THE FULL ARTICLE AND A VIDEO: